hellothisistim/OpenSourcePipeline/README.md

 Enter the Open Source Pipeline.

+##Current status: Broken
+Dammit.
+I was playing a little too fast and loose by having Python scripts print commands for BASH to execute.
+It was a tricky solution and it worked... for a little while.
+But not any more.
+So I'm trying to figure out another approach.

+I'm also wondering if a set of scripts called Open Source Pipeline should limit users to using BASH.
+Wouldn't it me nice to use the shell of your choice?
+Or maybe we should embrace the 21st century and get rid of shells entirely!
+What if OSP was written entirely in Python?
+How's that for bleeding-edge?

+So, yeah... watch this space.
+I'm still thinking about OSP.
+You may have noticed updates are pretty rare.
+I blame trying to balance time with my loved ones, my job in the VFX industry, and my interest in opening the pipeline.
+There's only enough time for two of those at the moment.
+Hopefully that'll change in the future.

 ##Goals:
 + Minimal configuration on the workstation
 + Understand that artists want to deal with as little "technical stuff" as possible.